Using brackets to group expressions

 )

-The CMD shell statement does not use any great intelligence when evaluating brackets, so for example the command below will fail:
+The CMD shell does not use any great intelligence when evaluating parentheses, so for example the command below will fail:

 IF EXIST MyFile.txt (ECHO Some(more)Potatoes)